Property Inspections Since 1983

 Possible Health Effects of Mold

-Molds or Fungi are natural in our environment.
-Indoor airborne levels of mold should be less than outdoor levels unless a mold colony is established within the structure.
-Elevated levels are generally believed to be the cause of problems with otherwise healthy individuals.
+Molds or Fungi are natural in both indoor and outdoor environments.
+Ideally, indoor airborne levels of mold should be less than or similar to outdoor airborne levels of mold.
+Elevated levels of airborne mold are often believed to be the cause of problems with otherwise healthy individuals.
 Inhalation is generally considered the primary means of indoor exposure to mold.

 You should always consult with qualified physician in discussing any health care related issues, including the health effects of mold.
 Symptoms of mold exposure can be attributed to many other health-related issues.
 Always seek the appropriate expert medical advice.